-From Accounting, Bookkeeping to XBRL – Streamline Your Financial Reporting
+From Accounting, and Bookkeeping to XBRL – Streamline Your Financial Reporting

 As a business owner, you may have overcome the challenges of streamlining your financial operations amid Covid-19.
 However, when it comes to accounting and bookkeeping, everything goes haywire.
 And with so much to already look after, filing Annual Financial Statements (AFSs) can be a pain you didn’t ask for.

-However, no matter how uninteresting financial reporting sounds, it’s imperative to keep track and stay on top of your balance sheet.
+However, no matter how uninteresting financial reporting sounds, keeping track and staying on top of your balance sheet is imperative.
 With that in mind, here are some useful & practical tips for managing financial reporting more efficiently.

 - Establish Effective Policies

 Financial management requires discipline.
 And creating effective policies is the ideal way to display that.
-Whether it is in terms of managing customer payments, invoices, or employee salaries, collaborate with your financial experts, understand the process, and make recommendations.
-Establishing effective policies will enable your team to manage business cash flow and curate financial statements effectively.
+Whether it is managing customer payments, invoices, or employee salaries, collaborate with your financial experts, understand the process, and make recommendations.
+Establishing effective policies will enable your team to effectively manage business cash flow and curate financial statements.